sshaar/clef2020-factchecking-task5/README.md

 Its output can be seen in [run_format_checker_out.txt](format_checker/run_format_checker_out.txt).
 Note that the checker can not verify whether the prediction file you submit contain all lines / claims), because it does not have access to the corresponding gold file.

-The script used is adapted from the one for the CLEF2019 Check That!
-Lab Task 1 (check-worthiness) found in this [repo](https://github.com/apepa/clef2019-factchecking-task1).
+The script used is adapted from the one for the [CLEF2019 Check That!
+Lab Task 1 (check-worthiness)](https://github.com/apepa/clef2019-factchecking-task1).

 ## Scorer